corwintines/hardhat-tutorial/readme.md

 The most basic of token tutorials just to play around with hardhat a bit.
-May come back to play around as I learn the ropes.